jacobwang7/CS2-Problem-Set-7/README.md

 Remember that **you are not actually sinking or swimming a `Node`**.
 Instead, you just swap the **data** in the `info` field of the current `Node` with the data in the `info` field in the parent `Node` (if swimming) or child `Node` (if sinking).
 These will be functions with return type `void`.

 ### `findNode()` helper method
 You should write a method for finding a particular node based on its number.
-You need to be able to identify the bottom node so that you can move it to the top after removing the top in `delMax()`.
+You need to be able to identify the bottom node so that you can move it to the top after removing the top in `removeMax()`.
 And you need to be able to know where to insert a new node when calling `insert()`.

 In the sequential implementation, the these locations were easy to find using the size of the tree to compute the appropriate array index.
 With this linked implementation, a little more work is required.
 You still use the size of the data structure, but you will use it to compute the path from the root to the desired node using integer division by 2 and the modulus operator.